faker-js/faker/docs/guide/upgrading.md

 The `faker.location.zipCodeByState` method has been deprecated, but will also now throw an error if the current locale does not have a `postcode_by_state` definition.

+### Methods will throw on empty data set inputs

+The methods `faker.helper.arrayElement` and `faker.helper.arrayElements` previously defaulted the `array` argument to a simply string array if non was provided.
+This behavior is no longer supported.

+Additionally, by providing an empty array argument (`[]`) the functions previously returned `undefined`.
+This behavior was undesired and has been removed.
+The methods will now throw an `FakerError` instead.

+The same thing happens now if you provide an empty object `{}` to `faker.helpers.objectKey` or `faker.helpers.objectValue`.

 ### Other deprecated methods removed/replaced

 | Old method                      | New method                                                                                                      |